 If a connector that is going to be used as a substitute is built to tolerances that are not the same as the connection it is intended to mate to, there could be intermittent opens or outright failure of the interface.
 The differences in tolerances could be of an amount that does not let the contacts mate properly.
 In the instance of a pin type contact, a tolerance on the high side could make the pin too large to be inserted into the receptacle or require excessive force to enable the insertion.

 If the proper materials are not used when building the connector or the contacts, the mating cycles could be severely reduced which in turn could cause premature failure of the assembly.
 The same result could happen if contact platings are not of sufficient thickness or materials.

 Another key concern of substituting connectors is whether the cable is provided with the proper amount of strain relief for the application the assembly will be used in.
 If strain relief is not provided, the cable could wear at the exit point of the connector and cause failure of the assembly.

-Again I want to emphasis that choosing the right manufacturer to build your cable assemblies is important in getting an assembly that will meet your expectations.
+Again I want to emphasize that choosing the right manufacturer to build your cable assemblies is paramount in getting an assembly that will meet your expectations.
 Your manufacturer can suggest substitutions that will meet or exceed the performance criteria of the original part and be willing to supply documentation and test reports proving the performance and dimensions of the substitute.